replit/kaboom/doc/25-platformer.md

 }
 ```

 Another component function we will need is one that makes objects grow big.
+The `big()` function will make objects big if they are small and vice versa.
-Add the following code below the `patriol()` function:
+Add the following code below the `patrol()` function:

 ```javacript
 function big() {
 	let timer = 0